 Offering a foundational perspective for students, researchers, and stakeholders of heritage, community, and Native American languages as they are learned in the classroom, transmitted across generations in families, and used in communities, the volume provides background on the history and current status of many languages in the linguistics mosaic of U.S. society and stresses the importance of drawing on these languages as societal, community, and individual resources, while also noting their strategic importance within the context of globalization.
 2014.
 410 pages.

-Order online from the Routledge website.
-Enter code AF001 at checkout to receive a 20% discount.
+Order online from the publisher website.
+Enter code CAL18 at checkout to receive a 20% discount.